 Subchapter B (1)

 My name is Katherine Smith and I am excited to be teaching Art 1 to sixth and seventh grade students at MFMS this year!
-This is my first year teaching in this district and I’m already so proud to be a Mustang!
+This is my second year teaching in this district and I’m so proud to be a Mustang!

 Originally I gravitated towards teaching because I want to be a positive role model.
 Furthermore, I think a good education is the single most valuable thing we can possess.
 I have always had a strong appreciation for the visual arts and while I’m not “gifted” as an artist, I work hard to improve my skills.